 Select the Image Block, then choose an image from the library or upload a new image.
 Or, just drag and drop the image from your file manager and WordPress will automatically create an Image Block for it.

 Gallery Blocks are similar to image blocks, except that you can upload multiple images at once.
 WordPress will display them in equal columns.

 You can specify the number of columns, tell WordPress whether it should crop the images to make them line up, and you can also add a link.

-Create numbered and bulleted lists with the List Block.
+Another Common Gutenberg Block is the list.
+Create numbered or bulleted lists with the List Block.